Paul Frank x Rachel Zoe Is the Answer to Your Kids' Closet Woes

 But don't think that means she's sacrificed comfort for style.
 "There’s still feminine ruffles, and for the boys there’s some cute little ikat prints, there are girly colors, and there are boy colors and neutrals colors.
 I just wanted to make it easy, the girls can wear the boy's stuff, and the boys can wear the girl's stuff."

 Your kids will now be super comfy, and totally stylish in Zoe's designs for Paul Frank.
 And now that spring's warm weather has officially arrived, it's time to get shopping!
-Check out the adorable collection, on sale tomorrow at Gilt.com or at the Gilt shop in Saks OFF 5TH on 57th Street in N.Y.C.
+Check out the adorable collection, on sale tomorrow at Gilt.com.